-After X-rays, ultrasound is the second most commonly used imaging tool in medicine.
+After X-rays, ultrasound is the second most used imaging tool in medicine.
 World-wide, there are 250,000 diagnostic ultrasound instruments and 250 million examinations per year.
 Within the developed world, most foetuses will be the subject of at least two obstetric examinations during normal pregnancy.
 Safety-sensitive diagnostic applications will drive the continued development of improved metrological tools and prediction models.
 In particular, the past decades have seen a dramatic increase in quality and complexity of medical applications with modalities such as the early, routine cancer screening through elastographic [5] or shear-wave imaging methods, showing particular promise.
 A number of these applications involve generating higher acoustic output.
 Photoacoustics [6] is an emerging imaging modality which involves the application of light to a tissue, with an ultrasonic transducer array used to detect acoustic waves generated by optical absorption.
 The technique is used for pre-clinical imaging but is also starting to be applied for the diagnosis of breast disease.
 The technique combines the enhances optical absorption of tissues with acoustic beam-forming capability.
 Lung sonography [7] is a novel imaging diagnosis which is the method for getting clinical features of pulmonary lesion such as pneumonia from artefacts and pleural movement.
 The technique is used as the early screening for being able to carry out safely and repeatedly at the bedside.
-The technique has attracted a lot of attention during COVID-19 pandemic.
+The technique attracted a lot of attention during COVID-19 pandemic.
 Quantitative imaging, where intrinsic properties of tissue are determined with robust uncertainty estimates, is likely to be of growing importance for medical diagnosis.
-To improve the reliability of any individual investigation all results need to be traceable to national standards including the development of methods for a dedicated quality ensuring management.
-This covers the whole process from manufacturing of devices till the applications in clinics and medical centers.
-One basic element are test data sets or test objects which are proven by NMIs, calibration and measurement laboratories, or health agencies and which can be applied to investigate the accuracy and reliability of a device under test.
+To improve the reliability of any individual investigation all results need to be traceable to national standards including the development of methods for dedicated quality ensuring management.
+This covers the whole process from manufacturing of devices to the applications in clinics and medical centers.
+One basic element is test data sets or test objects which are proven by NMIs, calibration and measurement laboratories, or health agencies and which can be applied to investigate the accuracy and reliability of a device under test.

-The complex nature of many medical interrelations, the high benefit to patients and the potential high economical outcome will dramatically promote the development of artificial intelligence in medical applications in future.
+The complex nature of many medical interrelations, the high benefit to patients and the potential high economical outcome will dramatically promote the development of artificial intelligence (AI) in medical applications in future.
 This currently extensively developing process increasingly requires clear and dedicated rules and the development of a quality infrastructure.
 Test data sets for validating learning data and for an investigation of performance are required.
+Quantitative measures for the assessment of data quality, for example uncertainty budgets, metrics or receiver operating characteristics should be developed and adapted to maintain and improve the safety of medical equipment.
 This includes the development of a strategy for approval of software based on learning principles with respect for example to Medical Device Regulation (MDR) in Europe or other regulations in the world.
+This will finally contribute to the establishment of an internationally organized quality infrastructure.